singhrohit-coder/Namaste-React/EPISODE 02/README.md

 - Commiting this file to .git is a very bad idea bcz it would add a large number(unnecessary) of changes in your commit history.

 4. What is **npx** ?
+- The npx stands for ***(Node Package Execute)*** and it comes with the npm, when we installed npm above 5.2.0 version the automatically npx will be installed.
+- It is an ***npm package runner*** that can execute any package.
+**Features of npx**
+- Runs commands without globally installing the package.

+5. What is difference between **dependencies** vs **devDependencies**
 -

-5. What is difference between **dependencies** vs **devDependencies**
-6. What is Tree Shaking?
+7. What is Tree Shaking?
-7. What is Hot Module Replacement?
+8. What is Hot Module Replacement?
 List down your favourite 5 superpowers of Parcel and describe any 3 of them in your own words.
 10. What is **.gitignore**?
 What should we add and not add into it?
 9. What is the difference between **package.json** and **package-lock.json**
 10. Why should I not modify **package-lock.json**?